bjlkeng/bjlkeng.github.io/source/posts/variational-autoencoders-with-inverse-autoregressive-flows.rst

     \tag{7}

 where addition is element-wise and :math:`\odot` is element-wise multiplication.
+Intuitively, this is a natural way to make Gaussians, you multiply by some standard deviation and add some mean.

 However in our case, we can transform any vector, not just a noise vector.
 This is shown on the left hand side of Figure 3 where we take a :math:`\bf x`